soif/PhpDmx/examples/README.md

 # HowTo fastly use the examples

 While phpDmx can also send Art-Net messages, using the OLA transport is the preferred way to test/use it.
-Using OLA allows to have maintain a DMX state at anytime, thus allowing to send some "Merge" commands (ie just change a fixture or channel, without resending the whole DMX state).
+Using OLA allows to maintain a DMX state at anytime, thus allowing to send some "Merge" commands (ie just change a fixture or channel, without resending the whole DMX state).
 OLA, also provide a nice DMX Monitor that is really useful for debugging.